 None of my family ever questioned that light came out of our dark situation.
-God led us to a church that taught us the truth about God.
-No, He wasn’t a tyrant waiting for the perfect opportunity to give his creation a backhand like we feared.
+God led us to a church that taught us the truth about Him.
+No, God wasn’t a tyrant waiting for the perfect opportunity to give his creation a backhand like we feared.

-He’s a loving God who understands that fear is a terrible master.
-He knows that those held by unhealthy fear will turn down wrong paths every time because there is no hope.
+He’s a loving God who understands fear is a terrible master.
+He knows those held by unhealthy fear will turn down wrong paths every time because there’s no hope.
 Hopeless people do hopeless things.

 Those closest to Him are not necessarily the most spiritual of people.
-But they’ve tasted of His love on a deeper level than most others.
+But they’ve tasted of his love on a deeper level than most others.
 And that makes all the difference.
 Hope-filled people do hope-filled deeds.
-Those who know they are deeply loved, love deeply.
+Those who know they’re deeply loved, love deeply.

 Afterward: A Little More About Cults If You’re Interested

-It’s easy for people outside of a cult to think that those inside of it are wacky or unintelligent.
+It’s easy for people outside of a cult to think those inside of it are wacky, weak or unintelligent.
 It’s just human nature to have such thoughts.

-Getting sucked into a cult actually has nothing to do with inferior intelligence.
+Getting sucked into a cult actually has nothing to do with inferiority.
 It has everything to do with cutting yourself off from people who can speak the truth to you.
 I always say that isolation breeds dysfunction.

 In our cult situation, we couldn’t have televisions or radios.
 We also weren’t supposed to interact with people who left our religious group.
-My mom lost contact with her biological family when she left, causing her untold emotional pain.
-Those still in the cult were told the goal of this was to separate from “worldly” behavior.
-What it caused instead was the perfect environment for isolation.
+My mom lost contact with her family when she left, causing her intense emotional pain.
+Those still in the cult were told the goal of this was to separate from ‘worldly’ behavior.
+What it caused, instead, was the perfect environment for isolation.